-The financial contribution to a Partner where State Aid is not applicable shall be 100% of the eligible costs incurred by that Partner.
+The financial contribution to a Partner that is a public entity or public research and knowledge dissemination organisation that does not carry out an economic activity within the meaning of Article 107 TFEU shall be eligible to claim 100% of the eligible costs incurred by that Partner.

-Should at any point in time the Council or any other relevant entity deems that the project constitutes State Aid, the beneficiary will be required to follow State Aid Regulations and this in turn may result in the recovery of funds.
+Should in any point in time MCST or any other relevant entity deems that the project constitutes State Aid, the beneficiary will be required to follow State Aid Regulations and this in turn may result in the recovery of funds.